-All facade materials, exclusive of clear fenestration, shall be high quality and selected from the following list: masonry, masonry panels, textured metal, metal paneling, precast concrete, precast concrete panel, spandrel glass (on upper stories only), or materials substantially similar in form and function.
+All facade materials, exclusive of clear fenestration, shall be high quality and selected from the following list: masonry, masonry panels, textured metal, metal paneling, precast concrete, precast concrete panel, spandrel glass (on upper stories only), cement fiber siding, or materials substantially similar in form and function.
+Notwithstanding the foregoing, with respect to cement fiber siding, this material may be used throughout a project, however its use on facades fronting public or private streets shall be limited to 25% of the surface area of the total façade fronting such street.